markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-2/implement-check-logic.md

 <details>
   <summary>What's being imported?</summary>

-  - The [`requests` library](https://requests.readthedocs.io/en/master), used to make the HTTP request that we need for our Check.
+  - The [`requests` library](https://requests.readthedocs.io/en/master), used to make the HTTP request that you need for the Check.

 </details>
 <details>